 If you haven't seen one, here's what it looks like from the side.
 The photo wraps all the way to the back, so make sure you account for that when you create it!
 (The things I'm learning from for you …)

-Mixbook also prints a full line of themed photo cards, including engagement announcements and save the date cards, wedding invitations and thank you cards, and birth announcements.
+Mixbook also prints a full line of themed photo cards“>photo cards, including “>engagement announcements and save the date“>save the date cards, wedding invitations“>wedding invitations and wedding thank you cards“>thank you cards, and baby announcement“>birth announcements.
 I've ordered Christmas cards from Mixbook in the past, and I wish I had shown those at the time, too.

 Hope this helps you.
 Until the next time, Enjoy!